Biometrix-4/FireSpot-CNX/README.md

 ## About

-D-Fire is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms with more than 21,000 images.
+FireSpot-CNX  an image dataset of smoke occurance, consisting of 2,000 smoke images and 2,000 non-smoke images.
+These images were obtained from five distinct locations in Chiang Mai Thailand,  Moreover this dataset is capture in natural surroundings and moutain area.
+The dataset features a variety of camera angles to improve the model's capacity to detect smoke from different angles.
+This dataset proved to be an valuable resource for researchers, engineers, and developers working on smoke detection and picture recognition applications because of its broad diversity and distinctive makeup.

 <div align="center">
 <table>